paezha/University-AI-Panel/README.md

 ## But really, what do AIs do?

-GenAIs are *deep learning models* (IBM 2021b), so-called because they are neural networks with *depth*, meaning many, many hidden layers.
+GenAIs are *deep learning models* (IBM 2021b), so-called because they are neural networks with *depth*, meaning many, many, *many* hidden layers.
 As an example, Large Language Models (such as those behind OpenAI’s ChatGPT, Microsoft’s Copilot, Google’s Gemini, and facebook’s LLaMA) are models built with multiple layers of neural networks trained on *very* large amounts of textual data (IBM 2023).

 But, what are
 [neural](https://en.wikipedia.org/wiki/Large_language_model#Further_reading)